-Local roads or streets are roads not classified above.
+Local roads or streets are those not classified above.
 Local roads primarily provide access to property and connect with higher classified routes.
 Design speeds are low, stub sections are common, and the main consideration is given to access needs.
-They offer the lowest level of mobility, have the shortest trip lengths, and through traffic is often deliberately discouraged.
+They offer the lowest level of